tfraudet/glider-polar-analysis/README.md

 The speed polar curve shows the sink rate of a glider against its airspeed.
 Polar curve are used to calculate the glider's minimum sink rate, best lift/drag ratio (L/D) and flight speed.
 This project provides a tool to compute the flight speed for the minimum sink rate and for the best lift/drag ratio when you increased or decreased the glider's weight (adding water ballast for example)

 * The first tab **Effect of wing loading** allows you select a glider polar among the one of the database and increase or decrease the glider's wing loading, see how the polar shift and what are the new speeds flight for minimum sink rate and for best L/D ratio.
-* The second tab **Compare Polars** allow you to select up to 4 glider polars from the database and compare them.
+* The second tab **Compare Polars** allows you to select up to 4 glider polars from the database and compare them.

 ![glider flight polar][main-screen]